sustainable-computing/PrivDiffuser/README.md

 `datasets`: contains pre-processed datasets for MobiAct, MotionSense, and WiFi-HAR.

 `dataset_loader.py`: contains the code to load the pre-processed datasets.
-You may need to change the path to your local dataset here.
+If you placed the datasets in a different directory, you may need to change the path to the datasets here.

 ### Reproduce Results on MobiAct